 - Offering light housekeeping services to keep the seniors bed or room neat and tidy

 - Providing meal services

 - Help with dressing each and every day

 - Assisting seniors with using the bathroom and getting around the facility

 - Providing transportation services to seniors when they need to leave the community

-One of the great things about nursing home care is that it provides adults who need assistance with the day-to-day care that they need in order to stay safe and healthy, so most nursing homes will provide customized care, depending on the needs of the individual senior.
+Nursing home care provides adults who need assistance with day-to-day care in order to keep them safe and healthy.
+Most nursing homes will provide customized care depending on the needs of the individual resident.